Treaty of Paris (1898): Negotiations

-After some discussion, the American delegation offered twenty million dollars on November 21, one tenth of a valuation that had been estimated in internal discussions in October, and requested an answer within two days.
+This position was proposed by U.S. negotiators, though they considered it unsound, and was formally rejected on November 4.
+Spain was in distressed financial condition, and was responsible for considerable Cuban debt, having been sovereign when the debts were incurred.
+Estimating U.S. costs in the war at $300 million and regarding Porto Rico as worth only a fraction of that, the negotiators favored acquisition of the Philippines as indemnity for the balance.
+Seeking a solution to avoid collapse of the negotiations, Senator Frye suggested offering Spain $10 or $20 million, describing the purpose as the assumption of existing debts incurred for improvements of a pacific nature.
+The State Department approved, though it considered this odious.
+After some discussion, the American delegation offered $20 million on November 21, one tenth of a valuation that had been estimated in internal discussions in October, and requested an answer within two days.
 Montero Ríos said angrily that he could reply at once, but the American delegation had already departed from the conference table.
 When the two sides met again, Queen-Regent Maria Christina had cabled her acceptance.
 Montero Ríos then recited his formal reply:

+Work on the final draft of the treaty began on November 30.
+It was signed on December 10, 1898.